-Of the 92 course participants, 85 provided responses to the four questions listed above.
-Twenty-seven participants gave positive comments on the TREAT software, referring to it as "very useful" and "user friendly."
-An additional 12 participants gave positive feedback on the example problems and on the opportunity to get hands-on experience with TREAT.
-Another 19 participants gave generally positive comments about the course material, presentation, and organization.
+Of the 155 course participants, 120 provided responses to the four questions listed above.
+Thirty-five participants gave positive comments on the TREAT software, referring to it as "very useful" and "user friendly."
+An additional 18 participants gave positive feedback on the example problems and on the opportunity to get hands-on experience with TREAT.
+Another 30 participants gave generally positive comments about the course material, presentation, and organization.

-Of the two law enforcement officials who attended a workshop (in Austin), both stated that engineers would benefit more from the material than police officers.
-Based on this observation, invitations to local law enforcement were discontinued after the workshop in Corpus Christi.
+Of the five law enforcement officials who attended a workshop, the two who attended the Austin workshop stated that engineers would benefit more from the material than police officers.
+Based on this observation, invitations to local law enforcement were discontinued after the first-year workshop in Corpus Christi.
+The other three law enforcement officials, one at the Waco workshop and two at the El Paso workshop, had similar comments.